-All Saints’ Day is celebrated on the first and second day of November every year.
+All Saints’ Day in the Philippines is usually celebrated on the first and second day of November.
 In the Philippines, this holiday is often referred to as Undas.

 All Saints’ Day is an important day in many Catholic countries.
 As the Philippines is the world’s third largest Catholic country, the country celebrates it with gusto.
 Traditionally, All Saints’ Day marks a Roman Catholic holiday that celebrates saints who were not awarded their own feast days.
 It also marks a celebration of the lives of the deceased.

 All Saints’ Day in the Philippines is celebrated similarly to the way the holiday is marked in other former Spanish colonies like Mexico.
 On November 1st each year, people flock to their family plots in cemeteries across the country.
 They also use this holiday to hold a family reunion where groups of an extended family gather together.

 The day is filled with music and food.
 There is also prayer and religious traditions.
 At the end of the day, people will often camp overnight in the cemetery to pay their respects to their dead relatives.
 Visitors remark that Filipinos are remarkably at home among their dead ancestors.